Our Retreat Building and Grounds

 - Children’s Paradise is a wonderful place for children to play and explore.

-- Libraries – We have two libraries, one off of each wing of our center named the St. Joseph Library and the St. Michael Library.
+- Libraries – We have two libraries, one off of each wing of our center.
+They are named after each wing, respectively: the St. Joseph Library and the St. Michael Library.

 - Rose Room and TV Lounge.